Learn to Think Critically, Act Ethically, and Engage

 Designed to connect the spirit of free inquiry that defines Harvard life with career and civic life beyond college, the Program in General Education is a vital part of your degree.
 This set of courses from across the spectrum of liberal arts and sciences explores fascinating social, cultural, scientific, and historical topics while preparing you for civic engagement, encouraging critical thinking and ethical reasoning, and helping you understand the cultures and values that shape you.

-To fulfill your general education requirements, you will select eight half-courses, one from each topical area:
+To fulfill your general education requirements, you will select eight credits, one from each topical area:

 - Aesthetic and Interpretive Understanding—Learn to engage intelligently and critically with the world of art, literature, and ideas by analyzing works in a theoretical framework.

 - Culture and Belief—Examine how cultures and beliefs affect the identities of individuals and communities.

 - Empirical and Mathematical Reasoning—Develop the ability to apply abstract principles and theories to concrete problems.